-Special meetings of the Alliance may be called as necessary by either the President, two Executive Committee members, or twenty percent of the Voting Members of the Alliance.
+Special meetings of the Alliance may be called as necessary by either the President, two Executive Committee members, or twenty percent (20%) of the Voting Members of the Alliance.

-Notice of business meetings and a proposed agenda for that meeting shall be posted on the Alliance website or mailed, emailed or faxed to all members of the Alliance no later than 14 calendar days prior to the date of the meeting.
+Notice of business meetings and a proposed agenda for that meeting shall be posted on the Alliance website no later than 14 calendar days prior to the date of the meeting.
 The final agenda for a business meeting shall be posted on the Alliance web site at least 72 hours in advance of the meeting.

 Notice of special meetings of the Alliance and an agenda shall be given 72 hours prior to the meeting to all members of the Alliance.
-This notice may be posted on the Alliance website or by telephone, fax, or email.
+This notice shall be posted on the Alliance website and sent by email to each member.

 Meetings of the Alliance, in general, are open to all members of the Alliance except as follows: